RicoSuter/DNT/README.md

 dnt update-packages *
 ```

-Update all packages which start with "MyPackages." in the selected projects to version 2.1.0:
+Update all packages which start with `MyPackages.` in the selected projects to version `2.1.0`:

 ```
 dnt update-packages MyPackages.* 2.1.0